nxtedition/nxt-graphics/README.md

 ## wtm-config.json

-Short for "web template manager configuration"
+Short for "web template manager configuration".

 - `postBuild.copyTo` (array of strings): after build, copy all templates to every given folder.
 Typically you want to set this to your test Caspar's templates folder.

-NOTE: You must restart webpack (see Development section) before changes take effect
+NOTE: You must restart webpack (see Development section) before changes take effect.